 Gain a Competitive Advantage with a Robust 401(k) Plan

 Many smaller employers avoid the entire 401(k) issue due to fears and concerns about cost.
 Yet, offering employees a plan can actually give your firm a unique competitive advantage.
 It’s not rocket science to understand that a happy work environment with superior benefits can lead to employee satisfaction and retention.
 In fact, several sources quantify the financial advantages for companies with superior benefits.
 Human resources professional and consultant, Susan Heathfield posited that benefits can add up to 7.3% bottom line profit to a company.
 Higher quality employees leads to greater productivity, innovation and profits.
 CNNMoney.com reports that 97% of larger companies offer a 401(k) plan.
 Whereas only 29% of firms with less than 25 employees offer a plan, according to the Small Business Association.
 When searching for top employees, without a top 401(k) plan, the smaller firm is in a less competitive position.
 Roger Wohlner, an experienced financial advisor from Arlington Heights, Illinois and founder of TheChicagoFinancialPlanner.com served as a consultant to several 401(k) plans over the years.
 The human resources contacts affirmed that choosing the 401(k) provider was an important component in a superior benefits package.
-Wohlner continued that “that most people are not going to make an employment decision based upon the 401(k) plan offered or the benefits package, but it could serve as a “tie breaker” so to speak, especially given some of the 401(k) trends of 2016.
+Wohlner continued that “that most people are not going to make an employment decision based upon the 401(k) plan offered or the benefits package, but it could serve as a “tie breaker” so to speak.
 If someone is considering multiple job offers a good 401(k) plan might be the piece of the package that sways the prospective employee.
 Likewise, if someone is being recruited away and the new company has a lousy retirement plan they might opt to stay, if the new job isn’t a big move up for them.

 Level the Employee Recruitment Playing Field with a Savvy 401(k) Plan + More